Jquery Bind Custom Function To Appended Element

 Solution 4:

-s are pressed.
-Then call the function associated with the given id
+Create a click event listener on document for whenever one of your buttons are pressed.
+Then call the function associated with the given id.

 $(document).on("click", "button", function(){